 Again, the central point here is that physical stuff can only interact with anything else physically.
 However you want to define the human mind (or personality, or “soul”), the one thing that science keeps showing us again and again is that it can only be the result of purely physical processes – just like everything else in the universe.
 If our brains and bodies were being controlled by immaterial souls, we’d constantly be seeing them do things without any detectable physical causes, as if they were possessed by poltergeists or something.
 But all we ever see is that physical actions are driven by physical causes, top to bottom.

 Now, naturally this has implications beyond just whether the soul exists; it also extends to concepts like free will that are similarly central to so many religious doctrines.
 After all, if everything that we think and do is just a product of how the physical components of our brains operate, and if the way our brains operate is determined solely by the interactions of the atoms that make them up, and if the way those atoms interact is dictated solely by the unchangeable and unbreakable laws of physics and chemistry (just as surely as are the paths of colliding billiard balls), then once you get down to the most basic level, we’re really nothing but biological machines – albeit extremely complex ones – and we can’t be said to possess true free will any more than any other mechanical object (like, say, a pocket watch) can.
-It might feel from the inside like we have total freedom over our thoughts and actions; but this feeling is an illusion.
+It might feel from the inside like we have total freedom over our thoughts and actions – and for practical purposes, it might be useful for us to act as if we do – but this feeling is an illusion.
 The true causes of our thoughts and actions are all the electro-chemical processes happening “under the hood” of our brains – and the only reason why it seems otherwise is because we aren’t consciously aware of these processes as they’re happening.
 Here’s David Eagleman:

 As far as we can tell, all activity in the brain is driven by other activity in the brain, in a vastly complex, interconnected network.
 For better or worse, this seems to leave no room for anything other than neural activity – that is, no room for a ghost in the machine.
 To consider this from the other direction, if free will is to have any effect on the actions of the body, it needs to influence the ongoing brain activity.
 And to do that, it needs to be physically connected to at least some of the neurons.
 But we don’t find any spot in the brain that is not itself driven by other parts of the network.
 Instead, every part of the brain is densely interconnected with – and driven by – other brain parts.
 And that suggests that no part is independent and therefore “free.”